Cashera/cashera-core/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a reddcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a Cashera-qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip reddcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip Casherad" to strip the debug symbols, which reduces the executable size by about 90%.